mbali17/SampleJeeApplication/README.md

-# javapractice
+# OnlineDictionary
-This repo is used to collate the programs practiced for java
+This is a web application being used to keep track of new words learnt, This is the initial scope of the project.